 The first cases of COVID-19 were reported in China (December 2019).
 The disease then spread across the world.
 The official name of the virus is SARS-CoV-2.
 The official name of the disease is COVID-19.
 In practice, it happens that these names are used interchangeably.
 The ECDC and WHO issue daily updates on the number of cases worldwide.
 The Netherlands too is dealing with the extensive spread of the new coronavirus.

-The Dutch government announced measures to curb the spread of the virus as much as possible and to slow the rate of the epidemic.
+The Dutch government announced measures to prevent infection.
 An overview of the latest Dutch measures can be found on the website of the Dutch government.

 What are the symptoms of this virus?

 The coronavirus is found in the nose and throat and spreads through small droplets expelled when coughing and sneezing.
 You are advised to cough and sneeze into the inside of your elbow and to use paper tissues.
 This will reduce the chances of infecting others.
 The droplets can also end up on objects in the patient’s surroundings.
 The virus cannot survive there for long, but if “fresh” droplets end up on your hands and you then touch your face (mouth, nose, eyes), you could become infected.
 For this reason, it is important to wash your hands regularly and thoroughly.
 We also advise if it’s not necessary to avoid physical contact with others and not to shake hands with anyone.